What is the difference between beauty spas, medical aesthetic centres and aesthetic clinics in Singapore?Aesthetic Medicine Skin, Hair & Nails

 What does it mean when the spas claim that their treatment is “doctor-designed” or “doctor-approved”?
 Because when I went to their outlet, the manager claimed that there was no doctor on duty.

 I am worried that my pigmentation will get worse as I heard some stories from my friends who developed worse discolouration of the skin after going for a skin laser treatment.
-Please advice.
+Please advise.
 Thank you.

 Let me answer the multiple questions which are outlined above.